 - All tools used for assessing quality should be directly related to the program's goals, objectives, and expectations for performance and services. - Staff is aware of the program's standards and expectations for their work as well as the documentation and quality assurance activities that are part of ensuring they meet these standards.
-Program standards and staff expectations are laid out in the following resources: - o HFA Critical Elements and Best Practice Standards - Procedure Manual - o Outcomes Project Implementation Manual.
+Program standards and staff expectations are laid out in the following resources: - o HFA Critical Elements and Best Practice Standards - o Procedure Manual - o DAISEY (online) Guidance.